robercano/3Dengine/README.md

 * Procedural generation: Plane, bent plane, cylinder, torus, sphere, triangle and terrain (using Perlin noise)

 # Demos

+You can get a bundle with all the demos ready to be run on Windows here: [3D Engine Demos](https://drive.google.com/file/d/0Bw1wdAkrD4JSb3BrdU9IQTA1akE/view?usp=sharing).

+The bundle has been only tested in Windows 10 and it contains the following demos:

 * Anti-aliasing methods showcase demo (FXAA, FXAA2, MSAA and SSAA)
 * FXAA and FXAA2 side by side comparison
 * Point lights demo